William G. Harrell: Early years

 William Harrell was born in Rio Grande City, Texas, on June 26, 1922, and later moved to Mercedes, Texas.
 He attended high school in Mercedes, graduating in 1939, and then went on to Texas A&M University for two years prior to his enlistment in the United States Marine Corps on July 3, 1942, in Harlingen, Texas.

 Marine Corps service

-Completing his recruit training at the Marine Corps Recruit Depot San Diego, California, he was temporarily in the 1st Guard Company at that base, prior to his transfer to Headquarters and Service Company, 2nd Battalion, Camp Elliott, San Diego, California, in September 1942.
+Completing his recruit training at Marine Corps Recruit Depot San Diego, California, he was temporarily in the 1st Guard Company at that base, prior to his transfer to Headquarters and Service Company, 2nd Battalion, Camp Elliott, San Diego, California, in September 1942.
 He was promoted to private first class upon his arrival at Camp Elliott, and while there was later advanced to corporal.

 Following completion of the Basic Rocket Course, Cpl Harrell departed for overseas duty in February 1943 with Company A, 1st Battalion, 28th Marines, 5th Marine Division, as an armorer.
 He first served in Hawaii, then went on to Saipan then to Iwo Jima.